Leapfrogging vortex rings for the 3-dimensional incompressible Euler equations: Improvement of the approximation: Proof of Proposition

-This is the main part of $L_1 (\phi)$.
+This is the main part of $L_1 (\phi)$ in \eqref{ll}.
 We can solve the above ODEs at the expenses of losing two power of $\ve_j$ (and gaining one power of $|\log \ve|$) in the estimates for the solution.
 We will see that the construction is decided by powers of $\ve$, in the sense that the exact number of powers of $|\log \ve|$ we gain will be easily absorbed in a slightly smaller power of $\ve$.
 We call this procedure the {\it ODEs improvement}.
 It has the advantage of keeping track of the Fourier modes of the solutions.

-After the fifth inner improvement, we will need to reduce not only the size of the error, expressed in terms of powers of $\ve$, but also its decay rate in the $\rho= |y|$-variable.
+{\it The transport improvement.} \ \ After the fifth inner improvement, we will need to reduce not only the size of the error, expressed in terms of powers of $\ve$, but also its decay rate in the $\rho= |y|$-variable.
 In this case we will solve the transport-type equation

 We call this procedure the {\it transport improvement}.
-After solving this linear equation, we will not have any more control on the Fourier modes of the solution $\phi$, but the structure of the problem will automatically give a new error whose main term has no $0$-th mode in its Fourier decomposition.
-This will be crucial to keep improving.
+A-priori estimates for solutions of this transport-type equation are contained in Lemma \ref{transport3-new}.
+After solving this linear equation, we will have lost control on the Fourier modes of the solution $\phi$, but the structure of the problem will automatically give a new error whose main term has no $0$-th mode in its Fourier decomposition.
+This will be crucial for the scheme of improvement to work.